6 Fresh Mint Julep Variations (Classic Mint Julep Recipe + Easy Twists)

 Directions

-1. Right in your serving glass, muddle the fresh mint and honey.
+1. Right in the serving glass, muddle the fresh mint, honey, and water.

 2. Fill the glass with ice.